zianonlyhk/personal-website/content/projects/01_nextjs_web_dev.md

   .process(content);
 ```

-This pipeline enables seamless integration of mathematical equations using KaTeX, automatic image optimisation, and the use of code snippet.
+This pipeline enables seamless integration of mathematical equations using KaTeX, automatic image optimization, and the use of code snippets.
 The `remarkWrapImages` plugin automatically wraps images in responsive containers with proper aspect ratios and styling classes.
-Plugins `remarkMath` and `rehypeKatex` handle the rendering and presentation of mathematical equations and `rehypeStringify` allows the showcase of code in monospace font.
+Plugins `remarkMath` and `rehypeKatex` handle the rendering and presentation of mathematical equations, and `rehypeStringify` allows the showcase of code in monospace font.

-To translate what the developer sees to what an user would see:
+To translate what the developer sees to what a user would see:
 ![](/projects/01_nextjs_web_dev/cm.png)

 ### Dynamic Content Loading